Environmental Protection Agency (EPA)

 1. Consistency With the Coastal Zone Management Act

 Consistent with the Coastal Zone Management Act, EPA prepared a Coastal Zone Consistency Determination (CCD) document based on information presented in the site designation EIS.
-The CCD evaluated whether the action—permanent designation of LA-3 and management of LA-2 at a higher annual disposal volume—would be consistent with the provisions of the Coastal Zone Management Act.
+The CCD evaluated whether the proposed action—permanent designation of LA-3 and management of LA-2 at a higher annual disposal volume—would be consistent with the provisions of the Coastal Zone Management Act.
 The CCD was formally presented to the California Coastal Commission (Commission) at their public hearing June 9, 2005.
 The Commission staff report recommended that the Commission concur with EPA's CCD, which the Commission did by a unanimous vote.
-The Final Rule is consistent with the Coastal Zone Management Act.
+The proposed rule is consistent with the Coastal Zone Management Act.

 2. Endangered Species Act Consultation